vuejs/v2.vuejs.org/src/v2/guide/components.md

 ## Non-Prop Attributes

+A non-prop attribute is an attribute that is passed to a component, but does not have a corresponding prop defined.

 While explicitly defined props are preferred for passing information to a child component, authors of component libraries can't always foresee the contexts in which their components might be used.
-That's why components can accept arbitrary attributes, just like HTML elements.
+That's why components can accept arbitrary attributes, which are added to the component's root element.

 For example, imagine we're using a 3rd-party `bs-date-input` component with a Bootstrap plugin that requires a `data-3d-date-picker` attribute on the `input`.
 We can add this attribute to our component instance: